 This children’s book is so famous that I don’t think I need to tell you what it is about.
 I had heard so many good things about it that I was quite disappointed when I didn’t like it as much as everyone else seems to.
 It’s an imaginative book, but both the characters and the plot are not particularly attention-grabbing or fascinating.
 I rated it with 3 stars, because of the message that, I think, was trying to be conveyed.
 I’m still not sure if the point of the book was really to question whether we are more creative as children and if people can keep the innocence of childhood after growing up.
 Nevertheless, that was what I understood from the ending.
 Such possible meaning was what prevented me from giving it only 2 stars.

 It is always difficult to rate short story collections, and I found this one by Fernando Pessoa particularly so.
-The majority of the stories featured in this anthology are quite beautifully written and some raise quite thought-provoking points.
+The majority of the stories featured in this anthology are beautifully written and raise thought-provoking points.
 However, they were not as enthralling as I was expecting to.
-After finishing each one of the stories, I was never eager to read another straight away, usually for no explainable reason.
+After finishing each of the stories, I was never eager to read another straight away, usually for no explainable reason.
 I rated it with 4 stars, but I debated for a while whether it should be a 3-star read.

 Have you read any books lately that you really struggled to rate?
 Tell me in the comments!